CiscoDevNet/terraform-provider-cdo/README.md

    - Add a tag: `git tag vMAJOR.MINOR.PATCH`, e.g. `git tag v0.1.3` (following semver conventions as described in https://www.semver.org).
      - To add a tag for past commit: `git tag -a vMAJOR.MINOR.PATCH COMMIT_HASH`, e.g. `git tag -a v1.2.3 9fceb02`.
    - Push the tag: `git push --tags origin main`.
+4. Github actions will be triggered to run tests and publish a new version to terraform registry, keep a close eye and update the PR created.

 ## Troubleshooting
 - Error: Inconsistent dependency lock file